IntersectMBO/governance-actions/mainnet/2024-10-30-hf10/metadata.jsonld.md

 > ``

-The new primitives will not be enabled on chain until a parameter update action with appropriate cost model settings is also enacted.
-This will be submitted via a separate governance action.
+**Note that the new Plutus primitives will not be enabled on chain until a parameter update action with appropriate cost model settings is also enacted.
+A separate governance action will be submitted to achieve this.**

 ## Consistency with Guardrails